This blog post was originally posted on July 19, 2017 and was updated on October 28, 2020.

 There’s a huge variety of fish pintxos on offer at Txepetxa, from anchovies with apple compote to anchovies with papaya, sea urchins or peppers.
-All the celebrated Basque and Catalan chefs from Juan Mari Arzak to Ferran Adrià have eaten here, so you know it’s got to be one of the best restaurants in San Sebastian.
+All the celebrated Basque and Catalan chefs from Juan Mari Arzak to Ferran Adrià have eaten here and loved it, so you already know it’s one of the best restaurants in San Sebastian.

-Saltxipi is housed in a picturesque villa, lying just outside the Gros neighborhood, on the edge of San Sebastian.
-One of the best fine dining restaurants in San Sebastian, this place may not have a Michelin star yet but is well on its way.
+Saltxipi is housed in a picturesque villa lying just outside the Gros neighborhood on the edge of San Sebastian.
+One of the best restaurants in San Sebastian for fine dining, this place may not have a Michelin star yet—but trust us, it’s well on its way.

-This old style pintxos bar and restaurant is located in Old Town San Sebastian and has won awards for its creations, particularly the cone of anchovy and cream cheese, the scrambled egg with wild mushrooms and the crunchy prawns with vegetables.
-La Viña also serves larger meals in its small dining room.
-The restaurant is particularly well-known for its spider crabs, and rare beef steak too.
+This old-school pintxos bar and restaurant is located in the Old Town neighborhood of San Sebastian and has won awards for several of its creations: the cone of anchovy and cream cheese, the scrambled egg with wild mushrooms and the crunchy prawns with vegetables.
+But there’s one bite in particular that brings foodies from across the world on pilgrimages to La Viña, and that is its signature burnt cheesecake.

 Restaurante Ni Neu

-A sleek and modern fine dining restaurant, this place gives you a true gastronomic experience, using cutting-edge cookery techniques.
+A sleek and modern fine dining restaurant, this place gives you a true gastronomic experience, using cutting-edge cooking techniques.
 Their stunning tasting menu offers a great selection of dishes, all of which are excellent.
-Highlights include roasted hake in green sauce, bonito fish with avocado cream and roasted lamb with egg and garlic confit.
+Highlights include roasted hake in green sauce, bonito fish with avocado cream, and roasted lamb with egg and garlic confit.

-This pintxos bar in Old Town San Sebastian may look cute and unassuming, but the food is absolutely first class.
-Dine on plates including Idiazabal cheese risotto (one of the best rice dishes in the city), pig’s ear with romesco sauce or grilled octopus with quince paste—just to name a few.
-Reasonably priced and extremely tasty—Borda Berri is deservedly among the best restaurants in San Sebastian, Michelin star or not!Want our insider’s guide to eating in San Sebastian?
+At Borda Berri, you’ll dine on plates including Idiazabal cheese risotto (one of the best rice dishes in the city), pig’s ear with romesco sauce, or grilled octopus with quince paste—just to name a few.
+Reasonably priced and extremely tasty, Borda Berri is deservedly among the best restaurants in San Sebastian—Michelin star or not!Want our insider’s guide to eating in San Sebastian?
 Just add your email address in the form below!